MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Go to the app that you're deploying.
 The page you see depends on whether the app is recognized.
 Do one of the following, depending on the page you see:

     - **Not recognized**.
-You'll see an *App not recognized* page that prompts you to configure your app.
-Do the following:
+You see an *App not recognized* page that prompts you to configure your app.
+Do the following steps:

         1. [Add the app to Conditional Access App Control](proxy-deployment-any-app.md).
         1. [Add the domains for the app](proxy-deployment-any-app.md), and then return to the app and refresh the page.
         1. [Install the certificates for the app](proxy-deployment-any-app.md).

     - **Recognized**.
-If your app is recognized, you'll see an onboarding page prompting you to continue the app configuration process.
+If your app is recognized, you see an onboarding page prompting you to continue the app configuration process.
 For more information, see [Deploy Conditional Access App Control for custom apps using Azure Active Directory](proxy-deployment-any-app.md).

         Make sure the app is configured with all domains required for the app to function correctly.
-To configure additional domains, proceed to [Add the domains for the app](proxy-deployment-any-app.md), and then return to the app page.
+To configure extra domains, proceed to [Add the domains for the app](proxy-deployment-any-app.md), and then return to the app page.

 <a name="onboarding-apps-additional-considerations"></a>

-### Additional considerations for onboarding apps
+### Extra considerations for onboarding apps

 While troubleshooting onboarding apps, remember that apps in Conditional Access App Control don't align with Azure AD apps.